Christmas Day aboard Zanshin means Maintenance Day. I can’t leave until I get a tool on Tuesday, so I’ll do everything but the engine today.

 Fortified with 2 coffees, I removed the connections to the ECU control box and removed it.
 This allows easy access to all the T30 bolts and also gives me more access to see if I can find the missing bit.
 I’m taking a break and letting the bleeding stop, there are just so many sharp and rough edges in that cramped space.

-I’ve also got the borescope charging, the batteries ran out as I was searching the abyssal depths of the motor compartment for the bit.
+I’ve also got the borescope charging, the batteries ran out as I was searching in the abyssal depths of the motor compartment for the bit.

 The downside of exposing the fuel pump is that I can no longer run the engine and am, effectively, stuck in place.
 The battery bank is large enough to tide me over for a couple of days.
 Nevertheless, I don’t feel comfortable without the backup of my engine.
 Perhaps I’ll get lucky and find the bit once the borescope is ready for action again; then I can finish the job at hand.